Linlin-Li-1/Prediction-on-paintings-prices/README.md

 - `year`
 - `origin_author`

-We stated from building a linear model with some transformed variables.
-We then utlized AIC criterion to reduce the complexity of the initial model.
+We started from building a linear model and then utlized AIC criterion to reduce the complexity of the initial model.
 Furthermore, we use Bayesian Model Averaging to improve the accuracy.

 #### Model Evaluation